matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

       "fallbackToOptimizingForSize": false
     },

+    // Optional: Sorted list of remappings.
+    // Important: Only used with Solidity input.
+    "remappings": [ ":g=/dir" ],
+    // Optional: Addresses of the libraries.
+    // If not all library addresses are provided here, it will result in unlinked bytecode files that will require post-compile-time linking before deployment.
+    // Important: Only used with Solidity, Yul, and LLVM IR input.
+    "libraries": {
+      // The top level key is the name of the source file where the library is used.
+      // If remappings are used, this source file should match the global path after remappings were applied.
+      "myFile.sol": {
+        // Source code library name and address where it is deployed.
+        "MyLib": "0x123123..."
+      }
+    },

     // Optional: Version of the EVM solc will produce IR for.
     // Affects type checking and code generation.
-    // Can be "homestead", "tangerineWhistle", "spuriousDragon", "byzantium", "constantinople", "petersburg", "istanbul", "berlin", "london", "paris", "shanghai", "cancun" or "prague" (TODO, experimental).
+    // Can be "homestead", "tangerineWhistle", "spuriousDragon", "byzantium", "constantinople", "petersburg", "istanbul", "berlin", "london", "paris", "shanghai", "cancun" or "prague" (experimental).
     // Only used with Solidity, and only affects Yul and EVM assembly codegen.
 For instance, with version "cancun", solc will produce `MCOPY` instructions, whereas with older EVM versions it will not.
     // Default: chosen by solc, is version-dependent.
     "evmVersion": "cancun",
-    // Optional, Deprecated, zksolc: Switches the solc codegen to EVM assembly, as by default zksolc has been using Yul codegen by default for historical reasons.
-    // Will be replaced by "codegen" and removed in the future.
-    // Default: false.
-    "forceEVMLA": true,
-    // Optional, zksolc: Enables the EraVM extensions in Solidity and Yul modes.
-    // The extensions include EraVM-specific opcodes and features, such as call forwarding and usage of additional memory spaces.
-    // Default: false.
-    "enableEraVMExtensions": true,
     // Optional: Select the desired output.
     // Important: zksolc does not support per-file and per-contract selection.
     //